luapower/nw/nw.md

 ### `win:closed()`

-Event: The window was closed.
+Event: The window was closed and is about to be destroyed.
-Fired after all children are closed, but before the window itself is hidden or destroyed.
+Fired after all children are closed, but before the window itself is destroyed.
+This event does not fire when `hideonclose` is `true` and the window is closed by the user or by calling `close()` (check the `hidden` event then).

 ### `win:closeable() -> t|f`